pat-coady/contrast-pred-code/README.md

 ##### Is the Learned Representation Useful?

-We used the [Google keyword dataset](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) (KWS) to evaluate the performance of our CPC-trained speech encoder.
-This dataset contains ~1,000 x 1 second recordings of 30 different key words (about 8 hours of data).
+We used the [Google Speech Commands data set](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) to evaluate the performance of our CPC-trained speech encoder.
+This dataset contains ~2,000 x 1 second recordings of 30 different speech commands (about 8 hours of data).
 We compare the performance of our representation versus a log-mel spectrogram (the go-to encoding for speech / sound classification).

-The keyword detection model can be found [TODO](here).
+The speech command model can be found [here](https://github.com/pat-coady/speech-command).
 Briefly, it is a stack of 3 x conv-conv-pool layers.
 All Conv2D layers use 3x3 kernels with batch normalization and a ReLU activation function.
 The final convolution is 3x3x30, followed by Global Average Pooling to generate 30 class logits.

 The results are reasonably good, but substantially worse than the log-mel spectrogram baseline: